bradcypert/sandalwood/content/blog/testing-a-cobra-cli-in-go.md

   - cobra
   - go
   - testing
-post_format: []
-hefo_before:
-  - "0"
-hefo_after:
-  - "0"
-_yoast_wpseo_primary_category:
-  - "209"
-_yoast_wpseo_focuskw:
-  - "Testing Cobra CLI"
-_yoast_wpseo_linkdex:
-  - "76"
-_yoast_wpseo_content_score:
-  - "90"
-description:
-  - "Testing a Cobra CLI is easy if you take the time to refactor your command function out into function with an identifier.
+description: "Testing a Cobra CLI is easy if you take the time to refactor your command function out into function with an identifier.
 It can then be tested as normal."
+versions:
+  go: 1.16
 ---

 Go has a [fantastic library for writing CLI’s (Command Line Interfaces) called Cobra](https://github.com/spf13/cobra).
 I’ve been working on a [CLI named Deckard](https://github.com/bradcypert/deckard) for a few months now.
 Being new to Go, I had (lazily) shied away from writing tests.
 However, after thinking about my test plan and doing a little refactoring, I’ve found a great way to handle testing your Cobra CLI application.